mgrau/atomphys/docs/index.md

 Python 3.6+

 atomphys makes extensive use of the excellent package [Pint](https://pint.readthedocs.io/en/stable/) to handle units.
-It's not strictly required, but it makes
+It's not strictly required, but it is strongly recommended.